 People with an eating disorder may be able to hide their behaviors from friends and family members for many months and even years.
 Unfortunately, that makes it harder for them to get medical treatment.

-If you suspect your loved one has an eating disorder, urge him or her to speak with their doctor.
+If you suspect your loved one has an eating disorder, urge them to speak with their doctor.
 Be prepared that your encouragement may not always be well received.
-People often experience shame or guilt because of an eating disorder, or may not want to give up certain habits for fear of gaining weight.
+People often experience shame or guilt because of an eating disorder.
+They may not want to give up certain habits for fear of gaining weight.
 Be patient, but reaffirm the need to seek help.
 Though they may not be willing to admit to you that they have a problem, talking to a professional may pave the way.
-For some people, it is easier to talk to a doctor or other medical professional about the behaviors and thoughts they are dealing with.
+For some people, it’s easier to talk to a doctor or other professional about the behaviors and thoughts they are dealing with.

 If you are concerned that your child may have an eating disorder, make an appointment with their doctor.
 Call the office before the appointment to let them know why you are bringing your child in to be seen.
 Your child’s doctor may be able to help you pinpoint the cause of any unusual behaviors.
-If he does suspect an eating disorder, he can refer you to a specialist or mental health professional.
+If they do suspect an eating disorder, they can refer you to a specialist or mental health professional.

 Many children experience phases of picky eating.
 As they get older, boys and girls may also try diets to lose weight.
 This is not unusual behavior.